Singapore-Cambridge GCE Normal Level: Grading

 U: Below 49% ungraded, or failed <<< Will not be shown on the Certificate of Secondary Education.

 The N(T)-Level can be considered a rough analogue of the Certificate of Secondary Education, examined in the UK in the era of the Tripartite System.
 Schools are not split into technical, secondary modern, or grammar, as they were in Britain, but rather follow the comprehensive system used in Britain today.
-However, there exists 1 technical school or specialised N(T) school, Spectra Secondary School.
+However, there exists 2 technical schools or specialized N(T) schools, Crest Secondary School and Spectra Secondary School including Pathlight School.